+The responses that indicate positive or negative behavior must be identified.
+When predicting the click-through rate for a web banner, the default value for positive behavior is Clicked and the default value for negative behavior is NoResponse.

-Identify the responses that indicate positive or negative behavior.
-You can use more than one value as an example of a positive or negative behavior.
-Different applications may use different words to identify positive or negative behavior, for example, Clicked and Accepted may be identified as positive behaviors and Impression, Rejected and NoResponse may be identified as negative behaviors.
+Applications may use different words to identify positive or negative behavior, for example, Accepted may be identified as positive behavior and Rejected may be identified as negative behavior.
+You can add these values when needed.